KjeldSchmidt/clarity-website/data-mesh-resources.md

 on Martin Fowler's website.

-**Why Data Mesh and How to Make it a Reality** a webinar by Data Mesh Experts from Collibra, Roche, Accenture and Thoughtworks
+**Why Data Mesh and How to Make it a Reality**
+A webinar by Data Mesh Experts from Collibra, Roche, Accenture and Thoughtworks

 > Data mesh is making waves for enterprises’ business decisions across the globe.
 > But what is it and how does an org implement it seamlessly?